justinjaywang/portfolio/source/about/index.md

 # About

-I am Justin, a designer from California.
+My name is Justin.
+I'm a designer from California.
 One of my greatest joys in life is creating things—products, experiences, visual identities—that are elegant and delightful.
 I also like music, taking [pictures](http://ihardlyknowher.com/justinjaywang), nature, playing sports, and cooking.

-Until recently, I designed and developed apps at [Vertigo](http://vertigo.com/).
-Prior to that, I studied engineering at [UC Berkeley](http://www.berkeley.edu/), focusing on human-centered design.
+Until recently, I designed and developed apps at Vertigo.
+Prior to that, I studied engineering at UC Berkeley, focusing on human-centered design.

 - <a href="mailto:hi@justinjaywang.com">Email</a>
 - [Twitter](http://twitter.com/justinjaywang)